gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 Nurtch is the company behind the [Rubix library](https://github.com/Nurtch/rubix).
 Rubix is an open-source python library that makes it easy to perform common DevOps tasks inside Jupyter Notebooks.
 Tasks such as plotting Cloudwatch metrics and rolling your ECS/Kubernetes app are simplified down to a couple of lines of code.
-Check the [Nurtch Documentation](http://docs.nurtch.com/en/latest) for more information.
+See the [Nurtch Documentation](http://docs.nurtch.com/en/latest) for more information.

 ## Configure an executable runbook with GitLab